kanak-b/Capstone-Practice-Labs/README.md

 # Capstone-Practice-Labs
-These are Practice Labs for Capstone Course on Coursera
+These are Practice Labs for IBM Capstone Course on Coursera